ARNik/Logic16_Adapter/README.md

 # Logic 16 adapter.
 This adapter converts levels and protects inputs for Saleae Logic 16 clone adapter.

-The problem with Logic 16 clone adapter is that it load the analyzed sirquits and have pour over voltage protection.
+The problem with Logic 16 clone adapter is that it loads the analyzed sirquits and have pour over voltage protection.
 Using it with signals more than 5 volt can lead to damage and mistakes in measurements.

 With this adapter you can set different channels to different signal levels by choosing input resistors.